YanOlerinskiy/AVL-Tree/README.md

 # AVL-Tree
 This is my AVL Tree implementation.
-It is noticeably slower than the standard std::set implementation, though it is still asymptotically optimal.
+It is up to 15% slower that the standart std::set depending on the usage.
 I wrote this as a university project, which is why all code is written inside of a single header file.

 # Functionality